DanielCuevas1822/ReactGmail/README.md

 # React Gmail

-_Clone of Gmail inbox with React Js.This proyect show a inbox view with delete a email option._
+_Gmail inbox clone with React Js.
+This project shows the inbox with new emails and unseen emails.
+This project has the option to delete an email and trash view._

 _Concepts learned in this proyect:_